Nigerian Coconut Buns Recipe

 1. Mix plain flour, sugar, powdered milk, desiccated coconut, baking powder, nutmeg, and sea salt in a bowl with a spatula.

-2. Then, add the eggs, butter, and coconut milk in the middle.
+2. Add the eggs, butter, and coconut milk in the middle.

 5. Mix until you get a thick and stretchy texture.